NxtLvLSoftware/alpine-typescript/README.md

 Vite, Rollup, etc.) then this probably isn't for you.

 ## Contributing
 #### Issues
 Found a problem with this project?
 Make sure to open an issue on the [issue tracker](https://github.com/NxtLvLSoftware/alpine-typescript/issues) and we'll do our best to get it sorted!

+#### Pull Requests
+Pull requests will be reviewed by maintainers when they are available.

+Depending on the changes, maintainers might ask you to make changes to the PR to fix problems or to improve the code.
+Do not delete your fork while your pull request remains open, otherwise you won't be able to make any requested changes and the PR will end up being declined.

+By proposing a pull request, you agree to your code being distributed under [this projects license](https://github.com/NxtLvlSoftware/alpine-typescript/blob/dev/LICENSE).

 ## License Information